Agrégation: Context

 Originating from the 18th century, the agrégation is a highly prestigious and competitive examination.
 The level of selectivity varies between disciplines: every year, the French Ministry of National Education determines and publishes a list of annual quotas for each discipline.
 There are about 300 to 400 positions open each year for mathematics, but usually fewer positions for humanities and social sciences (for example, 85 positions for philosophy were offered in 2024) and perhaps only one seat in some rarely taught foreign languages such as Japanese.

 The agrégation is typically open only to holders of a five-year university diploma (master's degree) or above.
 There is also an internal agrégation for professeurs certifiés.

 Selection process

 The examination requires usually more than a year of preparation.
 Students of the écoles normales supérieures as well as graduate students who have just completed their master's degree often dedicate an entire year of their curriculum to prepare this examination, enrolling into specific graduate programs.
 Candidates are called agrégatifs.

 The competitive exam generally consists first of a written part (admissibility), then an oral part (admission).

-The jury is composed of university professors.
+The jury is composed of university professors and "classes préparatoires" teachers.